hashicorp/terraform-provider-aws/website/docs/r/ec2_managed_prefix_list.html.markdown

 Provides a managed prefix list resource.

-~> **NOTE on Prefix Lists and Prefix List Entries:** Terraform currently provides both a standalone [Managed Prefix List Entry resource](ec2_managed_prefix_list_entry.html), and a Prefix List resource with an `entry` set defined in-line.
-At this time you cannot use a Prefix List with in-line rules in conjunction with any Prefix List Entry resources.
-Doing so will cause a conflict of rule settings and will unpredictably fail or overwrite rules.

 ~> **NOTE on `max_entries`:** When you reference a Prefix List in a resource, the maximum number of entries for the prefix lists counts as the same number of rules or entries for the resource.
 For example, if you create a prefix list with a maximum